apparebit/konsole/README.md

         *,
         level: Optional[int] = None,
         use_color: Optional[bool] = None,
+        volume: Optional[int] = None,
     ) -> None: ...
     ```

     konsole starts out with `INFO` as minimum level and uses color if
     standard error is a TTY.
+The `volume` argument provides an alternative
+    means for setting the output level, with larger volumes printing more
+    information and 0 corresponding to the `W

 ### Logging Messages